ieyjzhou/ieyjzhou.github.io/_pages/publications.md

 Conference Publications
 ------
+1. **Zhou, Y.**, & Liu G. (2021).
+A deep learning method to predict container throughput for inland port.
+In The 10th International Conference on Logistics and Maritime Systems (LOGMS 2021).
+(Oct 29-31, 2021, Zhejiang, China.)
+2. Shi, Y., **Zhou, Y.**, & Zhao Q. (2021).
+A zone-based pricing for vehicle routing problem with time window and stochastic demand.
+In The 10th International Conference on Logistics and Maritime Systems (LOGMS 2021).
+(Oct 29-31, 2021, Zhejiang, China.)
-1. **Zhou, Y.**, & Kim, K. H. (2019).
+3. **Zhou, Y.**, & Kim, K. H. (2019).
 Competition and Cooperation among Vessel Carriers in Feeder Network Design The 2nd Y-RIB International Conference (December 1-3, 2019, Chongqing, China.) <font color="red">Out Standing Paper Award<font>
-1. **Zhou, Y.**, & Kim, K. H. (2019).
+4. **Zhou, Y.**, & Kim, K. H. (2019).
 A note on optimizing the concession contracts for landlord port authorities to max- imise fee revenues.
 In The 4 th international conference of supply chain and technology innovation (ICOSTI 2019).
 (August 13-15, 2019, Busan, Korea.)
 1. **Zhou, Y.**, & Kim, K. H. (2019).
 Competition and collaboration among express delivery companies.
 In The 9th international conference on logistics and maritime systems (LOGMS 2019).
 (August 14-16, 2019, Singapore, Singapore.)